yu-iskw/action-sqlfluff/README.md

 This example differs slightly in that it:

 1. Writes the GCP-SA-Key Secret to disk, then uses that to authenticate with BigQuery.
-In dbt mode, SQL Fluff reads some metadata from the DB.
+In dbt mode, SQLFluff reads some metadata from the DB.
 1. Does the Git Checkout in such a way that doesn't leave it in a detached-HEAD state.
 The `with:` block on `checkout@v3`.

 ```yaml